12-Year-Old David Taylor Is Released From Hospital, As He And His Dad Confront Tremendous Loss Following Car Crash That Killed His Mom, Brother

 “Just do the right thing, man.
 Turn yourself in,” said Sebastian Taylor.
 He said he hopes “that the person responsible for cutting our family in half is being dealt with, in the judicial system.”

 It is going to be a long road for a full recovery for David, but his father told Terry he will stay at his side.
-Meanwhile, after nearly a month at the hospital, David said he is looking forward to eating his grandmother’s mac and cheese.MORE NEWS: Some Illinois Parents, School Districts Want Choice About Masks For Unvaccinated Kids In Classrooms
+Meanwhile, after nearly a month at the hospital, David said he is looking forward to eating his grandmother’s mac and cheese.MORE NEWS: Skokie Police Searching Missing 14-Year-Old, Kimberly Stewart